CopernicaMarketingSoftware/Documentation/Mailerq/4.0/minimal-configuration.md

 If you have a [cluster of RabbitMQ nodes](https://www.rabbitmq.com/clustering.html), the hostname can be separated by semicolons (e.g. amqp://user:password@host1;host2;host3/vhost).
-Setting up a RabbitMQ cluster means you're less likely to loose message when one RabbitMQ server fails.
+Setting up a RabbitMQ cluster means you're less likely to lose messages when one RabbitMQ server fails.